TechFems-projects-and-resources/react-native-dictionary-app/README.md

 When creating a React or Vanilla JS project, you can see the product of your code in the browser, in this case, things are different - as React Native develops a mobile app, usually you will need to setup Android Studio or Xcode tools to run the code in a iPhone or android emulators.

-However fear not, this project uses (React Native Expo)[https://reactnative.dev/docs/environment-setup].
+However fear not, this project uses (React Native Expo)[https://reactnative.dev/docs/environment-setup], so you will be able to run your code in your own mobile phone as we will explain in the following section.

 ## Getting started

+Once you cloned the repository on your own machine

+`cd react-native-dictionary-app`

+Run in the terminal

+`yarn expo start`

+You will see a QR code, download the Expo Go app in your own mobile device to scan it and so see your dictionary app!

 ## Functionality and structure overview

 ## Code the next steps!